HDFS 3 Sink Connector for Confluent Platform¶

 You can use this connector for a 30-day trial period without a license key.

-For a complete list of configuration properties for this connector, see HDFS 3 Sink Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for HDFS 3 Sink Connector for Confluent Platform.

 This quick start uses the HDFS 3 Sink connector to export data produced by the Avro console producer to HDFS.

-You need to make sure the connector user has write access to the directories
+- The connector user has write access to the directories specified in

 .

-This quick start assumes that security is not configured for HDFS and Hive metastore.
+This quick start assumes that you started the required services with the default configurations; you should make necessary changes according to the actual configurations used.
+This quick start also assumes that security is not configured for HDFS and Hive metastore.
 To make the necessary security configurations, see the Secure HDFS and Hive Metastore section.

-Install the connector through the Confluent Hub Client.
+Install the connector using the following CLI command:

-# run from your Confluent Platform installation directory confluent-hub install confluentinc/kafka-connect-hdfs3:latest
+# run from your Confluent Platform installation directory confluent connect plugin install confluentinc/kafka-connect-hdfs3:latest

 Start Confluent Platform.